COSIMA/regional-mom6/docs/angle_calculation.md

 # Rotated grids and the angle calculation

-For rotated horizontal grids, that is grids whose coordinates do not align with lines of constant latitude and longitude, we have to rotate the boundary conditions appropriately by the angle that the grid is rotated from the latitude-longitude coordinates, i.e., the angle formed by the curved grid's local direction of constant ``x`` coordinate compared to the North-South direction.
+For rotated horizontal grids, that is grids whose coordinates do not align with lines of constant latitude and longitude, we have to rotate the boundary conditions appropriately by the angle that the grid is rotated from the latitude-longitude coordinates, i.e., the angle formed by the curved grid's local ``y`` direction compared to the North-South direction.

 **Issue:** Although horizontal grids supplied by users _do_ contain an `angle_dx` field, MOM6 by default ignores `angle_dx`  entirely and re-calculates the angles that correspond to each grid point.